electronicdreamplant/electronicdreamplant.github.io/_projects/2025-09-21-french-flashcards-web-app.md

 * using themed decks and lesson filters

 ## Working with Google Sheets
-This was a good way to work out what kind of data I needed.
+This was a good way to work out what kind of data I needed to capture to have the information I wanted to see in the flashcards.

 After a bit of experimentation I came up with:
 * deck - to organise my flashcards into groups that made sense to me (Food, Family, House etc)
 * lesson - as I had been using a text book, using its chapter numbers was a good way to categorise
 * article - as French is preedominently gender-based, knowing if words were masculine or feminine was important